 To sum it all up, the kind of content that best represents Revision Path should be thoughtful and well-written — suitable for an educated, tech-savvy, global audience of creative people.

 We use Slack to communicate with each other — it’s quick and easy and a great way to keep in touch with what’s happening at an instant.
-Once you’ve provided your email address, I will invite you to the #staff channel in our private Slack team, The Collective.
+Once you’ve provided your email address, I will invite you to the #newsroom channel in our private Slack team, The Collective.
 You will use Slack to talk to me and other writers (as available), as well as for submitting your pitches.

 Crafting Your Pitch